 The lights are back on in three abandoned cotton mills in Tsuen Wan, now reimagined as a cultural complex, creative co-working space and start-up hub that pay homage to Hong Kong's golden era in the textile industry.
-The Mills officially opens this December
+The Mills officially in December 2018

 For the past five years, Hong Kong property developer Nan Fung Group has been restoring and repurposing a compound of three textile factories in Tsuen Wan into a cultural hub.
 Known as The Mills, it is a multi-facility destination including an arts and cultural complex, a haven for innovative and start-up enterprises, and a retail space.
 The HK$700 million project is one of this year's most anticipated heritage projects, second only to the much-hyped Tai Kwun, in Central.